rcannood/GillespieSSA2/README.md

 ### Recent changes in GillespieSSA2 0.2.4 (26-07-2019)

-  - MAJOR CHANGE: Split up Rcpp code to make seperate parts easier to test.
+  - MAJOR CHANGE: Split up Rcpp code to make separate parts easier to test.

   - TESTING: Write unit tests for many of the functions.